supermax-33/superfile-backend/ENDPOINTS.md

 ```

 **Error states**
+- `403 Forbidden` if the caller lacks the `EDITOR` role for the space.
-- `404 Not Found` when the space does not belong to the user or linked files are missing from the space.
+- `404 Not Found` when the space or referenced files cannot be found.

 ### `GET /api/v1/spaces/:spaceId/reminders`
 Lists reminders ordered by `remindAt`.